Cascades in music, gentlest of all time’s shapes

 Evan Parker

 British saxophone player Evan Parker pays homage to Borges on “Time, That Other Labyrinth,” an atonal improvisation on his album Mars Song.
-[Until the Garden gathers together an Evan Parker page, this link takes you to the track on YouTube.]
+[Link to YouTube]

 Matt Pavolka

 New York jazz bassist Matt Pavolka recorded a song “The Garden of Forking Paths” on his 2008 album, Something People Can Use.
-[Offsite: Link takes you to Bandcamp.]
+[Link to Bandcamp]

 John Zorn

 In February 2022, the wildly eclectic John Zorn released A Garden of Forking Paths.
 According to Tzadik, “Zorn draws inspiration from the enigmatic short stories of Argentine philosopher/writer Jorge Luis Borges.
 Like a collection of short stories, each composition is a miniature world in itself and touches on philosophy and mysticism as well as music.
 Blending folk, classical, jazz, bluegrass, world music and more, this is truly music of the 21st century—unclassifiable and unique.”
-[A Garden review is planned for the future.
-This links takes you to Tzaddik’s site.]
+[Link to YouTube]

 Author: Allen B. Ruch